medialab/minet/docs/cli.md

 ## extract

 ```
-Usage: minet extract [-h] [--silent] [-g GLOB] [-I INPUT_DIR] [-p PROCESSES]
+Usage: minet extract [-h] [-g] [--silent] [-I INPUT_DIR] [-p PROCESSES]
+                     [--body-column BODY_COLUMN] [--error-column ERROR_COLUMN]
+                     [--status-column STATUS_COLUMN]
+                     [--encoding-column ENCODING_COLUMN]
+                     [--mimetype-column MIMETYPE_COLUMN] [--encoding ENCODING]
-                     [-s SELECT] [--total TOTAL] [-o OUTPUT]
+                     [-i INPUT] [-s SELECT] [--total TOTAL] [-o OUTPUT]
-                     report_or_glob_pattern
+                     [filename_or_filename_column]

 # Minet Extract Command

-Use multiple processes to extract raw content and various metadata
+Use multiple processes to extract text content and various metadata
 from a batch of HTML files.
-This command can either work on a
-`minet fetch` report or on a bunch of files.
-It will output an
-augmented report with the extracted text.

 Extraction is performed using the `trafilatura` library by Adrien
 Barbaresi.
+Note that this kind of extraction was geared towards press
+articles and might not be suited to other kinds of web pages.

 More information about the library can be found here:
 https://github.com/adbar/trafilatura

-Note that this methodology mainly targets news article and may fail
-to extract relevant content from other kind of web pages.

 Positional Arguments:
-  report_or_glob_pattern        Report CSV file from `minet fetch` or glob
-                                pattern if used with --glob.
-Will understand `-`
-                                as stdin.
+  filename_or_filename_column   Single filename to process or name of the CSV
+                                column containing filenames when using
+                                -i/--input.
+Defaults to "filename".

 Optional Arguments:
-  -g, --glob GLOB               Whether to extract text from a bunch of html
-                                files on disk matched by a glob pattern rather
-                                than sourcing them from a CSV report.
+  --body-column BODY_COLUMN     Name of the CSV column containing html bodies.
+                                Only relevant if -i/--input was given.
+  --encoding ENCODING           Name of the default encoding to use.
+Defaults to
+                                none, i.e. the command will try to infer it for
+                                you.
+  --encoding-column ENCODING_COLUMN
+                                Name of the CSV column containing file encoding.
+                                Only relevant if -i/--input was given.
+  --error-column ERROR_COLUMN   Name of the CSV column containing a fetch error.
+                                Only relevant if -i/--input was given.
+  -g, --glob                    Will interpret given filename as glob patterns
+                                to resolve if given.
   -I, --input-dir INPUT_DIR     Directory where the HTML files are stored.
-                                Defaults to "downloaded" if --glob is not set.
+  --mimetype-column MIMETYPE_COLUMN
+                                Name of the CSV column containing file mimetype.
+                                Only relevant if -i/--input was given.
   -p, --processes PROCESSES     Number of processes to use.
 Defaults to roughly
                                 half of the available CPUs.
+  --status-column STATUS_COLUMN
+                                Name of the CSV column containing HTTP status.
+                                Only relevant if -i/--input was given.
   -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite
                                 progress indicator for large files given as
                                 input to the command.
+  -i, --input INPUT             CSV file containing all the filenames you want
+                                to process.
+Will consider `-` as stdin.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be
                                 printed to stdout.